 | ≤5 mm | 50 mm | Sharper focus, better detail |

-- Avoid: Strong downward air only → causes frosting
+- Avoid: strong downward air only → often causes frosting/whitening

 | Thickness | Recommendation |